 The purpose is to record your provisional module choices and have them approved by your home university and the University of Sheffield.
 Your home institution should issue you with this document before you start your mobility.

 When do I have to complete this document?

-The University of Sheffield does not have a set deadline for completing this document as the Global Opportunities & Exchanges office does not keep paper copies of the document.
+The University of Sheffield does not have a set deadline for completing this document as Global Opportunities & Exchanges do not keep copies of the document.

 However, some of the academic departments may require incoming students to complete and send it before they arrive in Sheffield.

 You are advised to check with your host department in Sheffield as well as your coordinator in your home institution to see what their particular requirements are in relation to the Learning Agreement.